Codecademy/docs/content/python/concepts/math-module/terms/math-exp/math-exp.md

 ## Definition

-Returns E raised to the power of x.
+Returns _e_ raised to the power of x.

 ## Syntax